ChathurikaDissanayaka/scrimba-html/README.md

-# Projects from Learn HTML and CSS with Scrimba course
+# Module Two of The Frontend Developer Career Path in Scrimba
 ## Web dev basics
 ### Learn the very basics of HTML and CSS.
 Start creating layouts, and style them how you want.